oauthstuff/draft-oauth-rar/main.md

 ```
 Figure: Example authorization details for a combined request.

-The JSON objects with `type` fields of `account_information` and `payment_initiation` represent the different authorization data to be used by the AS to ask for consent.
+The JSON objects with `type` fields of `account_information` and `payment_initiation` represent the different authorization details to be used by the AS to ask for consent.

 Note: The AS will make this data subsequently available to the respective resource servers (see (#resource_servers)).

-## Authorization Data Types
+## Authorization Details Types

 Interpretation of the value of the `type` parameter, and the object fields that the `type` parameter allows, is under the control of the AS.
 However, the value of the `type` parameter is also generally documented and intended to be used by developers, it is RECOMMENDED that API designers choose `type` values that are easily copied without ambiguity.
 For example, some glyphs have multiple Unicode code points for the same visual character, and a developer could potentially type a different character than what the AS has defined.
 Possible means of reducing potential confusion are limiting the value to ASCII characters, providing a machine-readable listing of data type values, or instructing developers to copy and paste directly from the documentation.